Eastern Caribbean Weather & Hurricane Tracker

 Latest from Antigua Met Office

-Meanwhile, sea conditions remain hazardous due to long period swells moving across the area.
+Meanwhile, sea conditions will remain hazardous for the period as long period swells continue to affect coastlines.
 This is in agreement with the latest issued forecast and no amendments are required at this time.

 Forecaster: Letitia Humphreys/charissa Humphreys